sstringer00100/portfolio/_pages/about.md

 ---
 permalink: /about/
-title: "About"
+title: "About Me"
 ---

+Thank you again for taking the time to view my Data Science Portfolio.
+I've had a long journey to the data science world and I'm glad to have the opportunity to share with you projects that I've developed along the way.

 <figure>
 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/AboutPic.png" alt="">
 </figure>

-Thank you again for taking the time to view my Data Science Portfolio.
-I've had a long journey to the data science world and I'm glad to have the opportunity to share with you projects that I've developed along the way.

 I’ve always had a love for learning and an eagerness to solve problems.
 After finishing my first master's degree in Classics, I came to realize that an academic career in the humanities was not something that would satisfy that love and eagerness in the right way for me.
 All throughout grad school I worked a corporate job that I had almost disregarded as a passing gig until I could leave the office grind behind and set off for a highly coveted PhD in Classics.
 Teaching seemed like a good fit for me, or at least I wanted it to fit me.
 But what I really enjoyed most was challenging studies and an environment where I could always be stretched intellectually.
 It was in that mundane office environment that I was lured away from the academic life and enticed to solve the real-world problems faced every day in private industry.